ucb-stat133/stat133-fall-2017/syllabus/policies.md

 	- __correctness__: one point for technically-correct, working solutions to each part.
 	- __coding__: one point for clean, well-formatted, easily readable code.
 	- __description__: one point for clear descriptions, interpretations, explanations.
-- You will submit your homework to your Github repository.
+- You will submit your homework to your private Github repository.
 - You should also submit the github's link of your assignment to bCourses.
 - Don't wait until the last hour to do an assignment.
 Plan ahead and pace yourself.
 - Don't wait until the last minute to push your commits.